 A Continued Commitment To Quality

 In 2004, Zoe wanted to pass the Mill on to someone who loved it as much as she had over the 30 years her family owned the property.
 She found health-oriented business people and preservationists Marty & Elise Roenigk who had relocated to Eureka Springs, Arkansas.
-Today, the Roenigks are taking the Mill into new markets and households to further the availability and use of organic, natural products for healthy families.
+Today, the Roenigks are taking the Mill into new markets and households to further the availability and use of organic, Non-GMO, natural products for healthy families.
 Visitors to War Eagle Mill relish the experience of seeing actual milling being done on site.
 Visiting the Mill is an interactive history lesson, as well as a true depiction of the tried and true slow process developed a century earlier that preserves the rich nutrients remaining in the grain.The Mill today holds true to the founder’s values: Use the finest quality grains, grind fresh daily, and keep your customers coming back for more!